usepolvo/usepolvo-docs/src/guide/getting-started/quick-start.md

 # Quick Start Guide

-This guide will help you quickly get up and running with usepolvo.
+This guide will help you quickly get up and running with polvo.
 We'll use the Stripe integration as an example to demonstrate basic usage.

 ## Setup

-First, make sure you have usepolvo installed.
+First, make sure you have polvo installed.
 If not, follow our [Installation Guide](./installation).

 ## Initializing the Client

-Start by importing the StripeClient from usepolvo and creating a client instance:
+Start by importing the StripeClient from polvo and creating a client instance:

 ```python
 from usepolvo.stripe import StripeClient